siang0128/embarc_applications/arc_design_contest/2018/XDU_Master-Sign-Language/README.md

-# Master Sign Language
+# Voice Control Car
-This application is designed to help deaf-mute to communicate with normal people,The master sign language can convert sign language into text and display on screen, at the same time the voice broadcast.
-This application facilitates the communication between deaf-mute and the outside world.
+This application is designed to control car by voice.
+Extending to control anything we want by voice.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 - [Introduction](#introduction)